 Our programs are open to patrons of all abilities.
 We have transfer seats, hearing devices, and wheelchair platforms available.
-Please note your needs on the order form so we can be sure to offer you the best solution.
-For special needs occurring on a show day, see the Education Programs staff at the table in the center of the lobby for assistance.
+Please note your needs on your ticket order form so we can be sure to offer you the best solution.
+For special needs that come up on a show day, see the Education Programs staff at the information table in the center of the lobby for assistance.

-What can I expect the day of the performance?
+How can I plan for the day of the performance?